-- After being admitted to Texas State University, fill out the Online Student Application within the Accessible Information Management (AIM) database.
+- After being admitted to Texas State University (TXST), fill out the Online Student Application within the Accessible Information Management (AIM) database.
 This is required to register for services with the ODS.

 Securely provide documentation of the disability or disabilities to our office.
 If you have the requested documentation, you can provide it to the ODS by uploading it using the Upload Documentation link within AIM, delivering a copy to the office, or faxing it to 512-245-3452.

 Please Note: Because email is not considered a protected form of communication, please do not email any confidential information or documentation to the office.

 If you do not have a copy of the requested documentation, you can complete a Consent for Release of Confidential Information Form, and the ODS can request this information on your behalf.
 Please fill out your name, on-campus or off-campus provider information, and the signature portion at the bottom.
 You may email the completed form to our office to be faxed to your listed provider.

 The ODS will review the need for accommodations and support services based on your disability documentation and disability based-need(s).
 It may take up to 30 business days for the ODS to review your submitted documentation.

 - Once documentation is submitted and meets the ODS's guidelines, the ODS will follow up with you via email to schedule your Accommodation Review Meeting.

 The Office of Disability Services determines accommodations that ensure students with disabilities have equal access to all university programs and activities.
 Types of accommodations include but are not limited to:

 - Extended time on examinations

 - Assistive technology